 A Time Honored Craft

-Ric then shapes the blade by hand, hammering the forged steel against an anvil until a curved blank begins to take form.
-After letting the metal cool, he grinds the rough shape into its final form.
-Then it’s back to the forge, where the blade is heated until it glows
+Ric then shapes the blade by hand, hammering the forged steel against an anvil until a curved blank began to take form.
+After letting the metal cool, he began to grind the rough shape into its final form.
+Then it was back to the forge, where the blade was heated until it glowed

 Passing the Torch

 Door County Forgeworks does more than produce hand-crafted blades.
 Many of Ric’s customers also become his students.
 They come to the shop in small groups and spend a weekend learning how to transform a block of steel into a pattern-welded tool they will carry for years.

 Ric’s students place their faith in the superior craftsmanship and reliability of a hand-forged blade.
 “I get a lot of servicemen in here, Army and Marine Corps in particular,” he said.
 “They come and make a knife that they're going to carry through their military career.”
 Ric is honored that they choose to come to his shop.
 “It’s an awesome responsibility to help a service member make one of these knives, because they might need it one day.”

 Grainger is proud to supply shops like Door County Forgeworks with professional grade tools and equipment.
 Find out more about how Grainger can help you get the most out of your machining, welding, cutting, grinding, and fabrication operations here.

 The information contained in this article is intended for general information purposes only and is based on information available as of the initial date of publication.
 No representation is made that the information or references are complete or remain current.
 This article is not a substitute for review of current applicable government regulations, industry standards, or other standards specific to your business and/or activities and should not be construed as legal advice or opinion.
 Readers with specific questions should refer to the applicable standards or consult with an attorney.